jrothwell/VersionedCodable/README.md

 A wrapper around Swift's [`Codable`](https://developer.apple.com/documentation/swift/codable) that allows you to version your `Codable` type, and facilitates incremental migrations from older versions.

 Migrations take place on a step-by-step basis (i.e. v1 to v2 to v3) which reduces the maintenance burden of making potentially breaking changes to your types.
-This is especially useful for document types where things get added, refactored, and moved around.
+This is especially useful for document types where things regularly get added, refactored, and moved around.

 ⚠️ **Danger:** ``VersionedCodable`` is still under active development and the API has not stabilised yet.
 It should be safe to use, but please be careful if you include it in your production projects.

-Currently, only encoding and decoding using the built-in JSON and property list encoders/decoders are supported.
-You use an extension with the signature `decode(versioned:from:)` to decode, and `encode(versioned:)` to encode.
+You can encode and decode using extensions for `Foundation`'s built-in JSON and property list encoders/decoders.
+It's also easy to add support to other encoders and decoders.

 ## Problem statement
 `VersionedCodable` deals with a very specific use case where there is a `version` key in the encoded object, and it is a sibling of other keys in the object.
 For example, this: